 You may have heard that sports betting cannot be profitable over the long term.
 However, while relatively rare, there are professional bettors out there who would prove that wrong.

 What does it take to become a profitable sports bettor?
 What are some of the tactics that experienced sharps use to keep themselves on the profitable side of the equation?
 What can you do to help yourself become more successful at sports betting?

-Now that sports betting is legal in Massachusetts, let’s take a look at all of those questions.
+Now that Massachusetts sportsbook apps are legal, let’s take a look at all of those questions.

 Do profitable sports bettors exist?